Harbor logo

 Harbor in Backstage

-Add a new Harbor tab to the entity page.
+Add the Harbor page to the service entity page

 // packages/app/src/components/catalog/EntityPage.tsx